morgana-collier/new-cool-app/README.md

-# nNew Cool App - Git Pull Request Exercise
+# New Cool App - Git Pull Request Exercise

 Your task is as follows: